Babesia, a microscopic parasite that infects red blood cells. Photo courtesy of Norwegian microbiologist Morten Laane

 Channel your inner evolutionary biologist (aka be like my mom, Lynn Margulis) and embrace the microbial world.

 Bacteria and other microorganisms are small but they’re mighty.
+And they’re helping us humans survive and thrive.

 What’s the Microbiome?
 Related articles: